Stage 1: Information Collection, Restricted Persons/Parties (RPS) Screening, Instrument Selection and Document Preparation

 - Once all Purdue parties mentioned in steps 1 or 2 have approved the document, the faculty/staff member may themselves send the document directly to the overseas partner/authorized signatories, or, if requested, OGP/legal counsel may conduct this step if the faculty/staff member prefers.

-- Signature authority: For Purdue, all MOUs must be signed by the Chief Officer for Corporate and Global Partnerships; all Activity Agreements must be signed by the Chief Officer for Corporate and Global Partnerships and the Senior Director for Sponsored Program Services.
-In addition to these two signatures, all dual-degree program/articulation agreements must also be signed by the Department Head or Dean and the Provost.
+- Signature authority: For Purdue, all MOUs and Activity Agreements must be signed by the Executive Vice President for Research and Partnerships.
+In addition, all dual-degree program/articulation agreements must also be signed by the Department Head or Dean and the Provost.
 The Dean and Associate Dean of the Graduate School must also sign for dual-degree master's/PhD programs and the Executive VP and Chief Communication Officer also signs all Purdue Online Activity Agreements.
 For a Letter of Intent (LOI), Department Head, Dean, Provost, Center Director, or their designee are allowed to sign for Purdue.
 (In exceptional circumstances, if no language is changed from the template and the RPS has been approved then the LOI is the only international agreement that can be signed without explicit written approval of OGP and the GAC representative).

 Note: Purdue’s President does not routinely sign international partnership documents.
 When the president does sign, or in special circumstances when others are designated as signers for ceremonial purposes, a separate signature page is later attached to the document with the signatures of the authorized signatories.